CCS Checker AU

 ← Back to guides

-Electric vehicles (EVs) are increasingly salary packaged because they can be exempt from Fringe Benefits Tax (FBT).
+Electric vehicles (EVs) are increasingly salary packaged because they can be discounted or exempt from Fringe Benefits Tax (FBT).

 However, families receiving Child Care Subsidy (CCS) should be aware that an EV can still affect their subsidy outcome.